dribnet/purvs/README.md

 All i need to do now is work on my alarm and drips of the hour signs.

 23/03
-Added an alarm function which has a series of WAKE UP texts across the screen, in bright red. slightly scray but effective.
+Added an alarm function which has a series of WAKE UP texts across the screen, in bright red. slightly scary but effective.
 I changed the font to 'impact'.
-I added a brick patttern in the background which gave it a better design feel, and it works with the theme of graffiti too.
+I added a brick pattern in the background which gave it a better design feel, and it works with the theme of graffiti too.
 I also added dripping paint on each of the numbered hour circles.
 The paint drips with the obj.millis function.
 I also added a seconds count in the top left corner.
 This also drips with paint.
 All i need to do now is fix the purview.json.

+24/03

+Added some more thing to my alarm function.
+Before, my alarm function was a series of WAKE UP texts across the screen, in bright red. slightly scary but effective.
+I changed the font to 'impact'.
+It now has a white stroke around each of the WAKE UP!!! texts.
+It also features a slightly transparent circle in the centre which expands using obj.millis.